german shepherd dysplasia

 Some shepherds are born with a genetic disorder called hip dysplasia, which results in a misaligned hip joint.

-They also are more prone to a condition called Degenerative Myelopathy (DM) as they get older and often develop significant pain and weakness in their hips as a result.
+They are also more prone to a condition called degenerative myelopathy (DM) as they get older and often develop significant pain and weakness in their hips as a result.

 German Shepherds commonly develop arthritis, which can cause significant hip pain and inflammation.